tanzui/ots/intl.en-US/API Reference/Operations/CreateTable.md

 -   No read/write operation can be performed on a table immediately after it is created.
 Generally, a read/write operation can be performed on a new table one minute after it is created.

 -   A single instance can contain up to 64 tables.
-To request raising the limit, [open a ticket](https://selfservice.console.aliyun.com/ticket/createIndex).